 Dominikański 2, +48 533 335 282

 This one looks like it closed.
-Don’t worry, there are oodles of other bakeries Krakow to fill the space.
+Don’t worry, there are oodles of other cafes in Krakow to fill the space.
 Check below…

 Sandwiched between the Vistula river and the green fields of Błonia Park, this independent bakery come cake shop boasts oodles of home-made sweets and breads.
 And while the location may not be the most central (expect a 10-minute walk here from the old town), the interior is a laid-back, straight-laced affair that promises good, local vibes and comfortable seating.
 All of the treats are made in-house and the team exude a real passion for everything baked.
 Władysława Syrokomli 22 , +48 503 033 412